fit-r2lab/demo-cefore/README.md

 Run on the ns-3 R2lab node (fit32 by default):

-* /root/NS3/source/ns-3-dce/waf  --run dce-cefore-test
+* /root/NS3/source/ns-3-dce/waf  --run "dce-cefore-test --onlyRGI=1"

 Note that the log file will be at /root/NS3/source/ns-3-dce/files-3/tmp/cefgetstream-thuputLog-1262304001100000

 Then, run on the publisher container:

-* cefnetdstart
-* cefputfile ccn:/streaming/test -f ./publisher/sample.mp4 -r 1
+* cefputfile ccn:/streaming/test -f ./publisher/sample.mp4 -r 1 -b 1381

 ##### Running the TCP streaming scenario:
+At first, run iperf on your publisher container:
+* iperf -s -P 1 -p 80

 Run on your machine:

 * ./mosaic-cefore.py -t -P a.b.c.d -s your_slice -l

 Then, wait for a few minutes, and when the script invites you to do so: